-All new staff\ will be provided with induction training that includes:
+All new staff will be provided with induction training that includes:

-- Safeguarding and child protection, including online safety - the child protection policy, including information about the identity and role of the DSL(s) and DDSL - the behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - the safeguarding response to children who go missing from education - the staff code of conduct including the school's whistleblowing procedure and the acceptable use of technologies policy, staff/student relationships and communications including the use of social media - a copy of Part 1 of KCSIE (Current edition/publication) - School leaders and staff who work directly with children will also be required to read Annex B of KCSIE.
+- Safeguarding and child protection, including online safety - the child protection policy, including information about the identity and role of the DSLs and DDSL - the behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - the safeguarding response to children who go missing from education

+- the staff code of conduct including the school's whistleblowing procedure and the acceptable use of technologies policy, staff/student relationships and communications including the use of social media - a copy of Part 1 of KCSIE (Current edition/publication) - School leaders and staff who work directly with children will also be required to read Annex B of KCSIE.

-Induction training usually takes place within 7 working days of staff commencing work.
+Induction training usually takes place within seven working days of staff commencing work.
 Copies of the above documents are provided to all 'staff' during induction.
 On appointment and as part of United Learning Annual Declaration, all staff will receive and sign the up-to-date versions of the Staff Student Relationship Letter and Acceptable Use Declaration.
-The staff code of conduct can be found in the Staff Handbook, a copy of which is available on the school intranet.
+The staff code of conduct can be found in the staff handbook Staff Handbook,

-Temporary staff and volunteers are provided with:
+Temporary staff and volunteers are provided with